 Choosing a Printer

-There are several online printers that are affordable.
-Some offer wedding invitation templates, and if you’re feeling like you don’t want to try designing an invitation yourself and don’t have access to a designer, this is the way to go.
+There are many online printers that are cheap.
+Some offer wedding invitation templates, and if you feel you don’t want to try designing invitations yourself and you don’t have access to a designer, this is the way to go.
 Here are several sites that offer nice templates to customize:

 - Zazzle.com’s invitation section